awsdocs/aws-net-developer-guide/doc_source/how-to/ec2/run-instance.rst

 Amazon Machine Image (AMI).
 After you create your EC2 instances, you can check their status.
 When your EC2 instances are running, you can connect to them.

-For information on creating an |EC2| instance, see :ref:`init-ec2-client`.
+For information on creating an |EC2| client, see :ref:`init-ec2-client`.

 .. _launch-instance: